Anindita123-code/MS4-full-stack-artsea/README.md

 ## Credits
 * For creating the sitemap I have used [Gloomaps](https://www.gloomaps.com/EJjeybEnhs)
-* For Creating the Data Flow Diagram I have used [Miro](https://miro.com/app/board/o9J_lWeK1kc=/)
 * For creating the favicon.ico I have used [Gauger.io](https://gauger.io/fonticon/)
 * I have used [Dbdiagrams.io](https://dbdiagram.io/home) for creating the Entity Relationship Diagram for the website
 * I owe a huge thank you to [Stack Overflow](https://stackoverflow.com/) for addressing most of my queries.
 * The Boutique Ado application of Code Institute Training modules has been a huge inspiration for doing this project.
-* Table of contents generated in the Readme has been generated with the help of markdown-toc
+* Table of contents generated in the Readme has been generated with the help of [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/)
 * All images and contents of books have been taken from real workshops of Art studios that I am connected with in Copenhagen
 * I am thankful to my Mentor Aaron Signott for his able guidance in this project.
 * I am thankful to the Peer review Group of CI and May-2020 group on slack for giving me a lot of feedback to improve my project, and encouraged me all along this journey.